Taiping Heavenly Kingdom: Fall

 An attempt to take Shanghai in August 1860 was initially successful but finally repulsed by a force of Chinese troops and European officers under the command of Frederick Townsend Ward.
-This army would later become the "Ever Victorious Army", led by "Chinese" Gordon, and would be instrumental in the defeat of the Taiping rebels.
-Imperial forces were reorganised under the command of Zeng Guofan and Li Hongzhang, and the Qing government's reconquest began in earnest.
+This army would later become the "Ever Victorious Army", led by Charles "Chinese" Gordon, and would be instrumental in the defeat of the Taiping rebels.
+Imperial forces were reorganised under the command of Zeng Guofan and Li Hongzhang, and the Qing government's re-conquest began in earnest.
 By early 1864, Qing control in most areas was well established.

-Hong declared that God would defend Nanjing, but in June 1864, with Qing forces approaching, he died of food poisoning as the result of eating wild vegetables as the city began to run out of food.
+With Qing forces beginning an attack on Nanjing, Hong declared that God would defend the city, but in June 1864, with Qing forces approaching, he died of food poisoning as the result of eating wild vegetables as the city began to run out of food.
 He was sick for twenty days before the Qing forces could take the city.
 Although Hong likely died of his illness, suicide by poison has also been suggested.
-Only a few days after his death the Qing forces took the city.
+Only a few days after his death Qing forces took control of Nanjing.
 His body was buried and was later exhumed by Zeng to verify his death, and cremated.
 Hong's ashes were later blasted out of a cannon in order to ensure that his remains have no resting place as eternal punishment for the uprising.

 Four months before the fall of the Taiping Heavenly Kingdom, Hong Xiuquan abdicated in favour of Hong Tianguifu, his eldest son, who was 14 years old then.
 Hong Tianguifu was unable to do anything to restore the kingdom, so the kingdom was quickly destroyed when Nanjing fell in July 1864 to Qing forces after vicious fighting in the streets.
 Most of the so-called princes were executed by Qing officials in Jinling Town (金陵城), Nanjing.

-Although the fall of Nanjing in 1864 marked the destruction of the Taiping regime, the fight was not yet over.
-There were still several thousands of Taiping rebel troops continuing the fight.
+Although the fall of Nanjing in 1864 marked the destruction of the Taiping Heavenly Kingdom, there were still several thousands of Taiping rebels continuing to resist Qing forces.
 It took seven years to finally put down all remnants of the Taiping Rebellion.
-In August 1871, the last Taiping rebel army, led by Shi Dakai's commander, Li Fuzhong (李福忠), was completely wiped out by the Qing forces in the border region of Hunan, Guizhou, and Guangxi.
+In August 1871, the last Taiping rebel army, led by Shi Dakai's commander Li Fuzhong (李福忠), was completely wiped out by the Qing forces in the border region of Hunan, Guizhou, and Guangxi.

 Administrative divisions

-25 provinces were mentioned in Taiping Heavenly Kingdom sources: